Item 19: Avoid reflection

 let shape: &dyn Shape = &square;

-Trait objects for trait bounds, with distinct vtables for Shape and Square
+Figure 3-5.
+Trait objects for trait bounds, with distinct vtables for Draw and Shape

-Comparing with the previous diagram, it's also clear that an explicitly constructed &dyn Any trait object doesn't help.
-Any allows recovery of the original concrete type of the underlying item, but there is no run-time way to see what traits it implement, nor to get access to the relevant vtable that might allow creation of a trait object.
+Comparing this with the previous diagram, it's also clear that an explicitly constructed &dyn Any trait object doesn't help.
+Any allows recovery of the original concrete type of the underlying item, but there is no runtime way to see what traits it implements, or to get access to the relevant vtable that might allow creation of a trait object.

 So what's available instead?

-The primary tool to reach for is trait definitions, and this is in line with advice for other languages – Effective Java Item 65 recommends "Prefer interfaces to reflection".
-If code needs to rely on certain behaviour being available for an item, encode that behaviour as a trait (Item 2).
-Even if the desired behaviour can't be expressed as a set of method signatures, use marker traits to indicate compliance with the desired behaviour – it's safer and more efficient than (say) introspecting the name of a class to check for a particular prefix.
+The primary tool to reach for is trait definitions, and this is in line with advice for other languages—Effective Java Item 65 recommends, "Prefer interfaces to reflection".
+If code needs to rely on the availability of certain behavior for an item, encode that behavior as a trait (Item 2).
+Even if the desired behavior can't be expressed as a set of method signatures, use marker traits to indicate compliance with the desired behavior—it's safer and more efficient than (say) introspecting the name of a class to check for a particular prefix.

-Code that expects trait objects can also be used with objects whose backing code was not available at program link time, because it has been dynamically loaded at run-time (via dlopen(3) or equivalent) – which means that monomorphization of a generic (Item 12) isn't possible.
+Code that expects trait objects can also be used with objects having backing code that was not available at program link time, because it has been dynamically loaded at runtime (via dlopen(3) or equivalent)—which means that monomorphization of a generic (Item 12) isn't possible.

 Relatedly, reflection is sometimes also used in other languages to allow multiple incompatible versions of the same dependency library to be loaded into the program at once, bypassing linkage constraints that There Can Be Only One.
 This is not needed in Rust, where Cargo already copes with multiple versions of the same library (Item 25).

-Finally, macros – especially derive macros – can be used to auto-generate ancillary code that understands an item's type at compile-time, as a more efficient and more type-safe equivalent to code that parses an item's contents at run-time.
+Finally, macros—especially derive macros—can be used to auto-generate ancillary code that understands an item's type at compile time, as a more efficient and more type-safe equivalent to code that parses an item's contents at runtime.
+Item 28 discusses Rust's macro system.